Generative Modeling of Discrete Data Using Geometric Latent Subspaces: Related work and discussion

 \textbf{Prior related work.} A major component of our approach, viz.~employing \textit{geometric} PCA in the canonical (exponential) parameter space of discrete distributions, has been motivated by a precursor, namely \textit{generalized} PCA, introduced by \cite{Collins:2001aa}.
 The basic idea is to regard the squared Euclidean norm, which is used as the objective function for Euclidean data compression in classical principal component analysis (PCA) \cite{Jolliffe:2002aa}, as a special divergence function \cite{Basseville:2013aa} and to replace it with a general Bregman divergence induced by the log-partition function of a regular, minimally represented exponential family of distributions \cite{Brown:1986vy}, \cite{Barndorff-Nielsen:1978aa}.
 From a \textit{geometric} viewpoint, Bregman divergences play a prominent role in the general theory of contrast functions \cite{Matumoto:1993aa,Zhang:2004aa}, in particular in connection with statistical manifolds and information geometry \cite{Lauritzen:1987aa,Amari:2000aa,Ay:2017aa}. \\[0.1cm] Historically, the set-up of GPCA relates through the notion of a `link function' associated with the generalized linear models of classical statistics for regression \cite{McCullagh:1989aa,Critchley:1994aa,Warmuth:2001aa} and applications to online learning \cite{Kivinen:1997aa,Mahony:2001aa}.
-The gradients of the aforementioned log-partition functions of exponential families of distributions provide a set of canonical link functions.
+The gradients of the aforementioned log-partition functions of exponential families of distributions provide a set of canonical link functions. \textbf{Our approach} elaborates this idea for joint distributions of \textit{discrete} high-dimensional data and combines it with a \textit{geometric} latent space suited for generative modeling (see Sections \ref{sec:DD-GPCA} and \ref{sec:Riemann-Isometry}).